rydwy01/CS-230-Solar-Digital/README.md

 # CS-230-Solar-Digital
-CS 230 Deep Learning final project by Ryan Dwyer, Yash Gupta, and Andy Huynh
+Stanford CS 230: Deep Learning final project by Ryan Dwyer, Yash Gupta, and Andy Huynh

 Reducing energy production from carbon-emitting energy sources and moving to clean energy sources is vital in the fight against the global climate change crisis.